rjmurph2241/baseboard-heating-thermostat/README.md

 ![JST Connectors](/images/jst-connectors.jpg)

+You also need to de-solder the microswitch or the encoder won't fit.
+Save it for later along with the front plates if you ever want to change it back to a wall switch.

 ### OLED Display
 In order to get the OLED display to fit into the case, I de-soldered the header pins from the board and just soldered the wires directly onto the back.